hyvnova/ezsgame/update_log.md

  - `EventHandler` > `on_key` function now doens't interrup execusion when events are added/removed
 - `EvenHandler` class now is **~35%** more faster due to the elimination of **base events**,  now all events are taken as "Events", but handle in different ways.
 - `Objects` now initialize `components` atribute even if no componens are passed.

+# Notes
+this will be the last version of the project, at least for the next few months.